jhsu802701/rails_from_scratch_rails5/06-02-create_models.md

 In this chapter, you will create the user and admin models.

 ### New Branch
-Enter the command "git checkout 06-02-create_models".
+Enter the command "git checkout -b 06-02-create_models".

 ### Adding Models
 * Create the user model by entering the following command: